Edward Hopper: Subjects and themes

 In 1925, he produced House by the Railroad.
 This classic work depicts an isolated Victorian wood mansion, partly obscured by the raised embankment of a railroad.
 It marked Hopper's artistic maturity.
-Lloyd Goodrich praised the work as "one of the most poignant and desolating pieces of realism."
-The work is the first of a series of stark rural and urban scenes that uses sharp lines and large shapes, played upon by unusual lighting to capture the lonely mood of his subjects.
-Although critics and viewers interpret meaning and mood in these cityscapes, Hopper insisted "I was more interested in the sunlight on the buildings and on the figures than any symbolism."
+Lloyd Goodrich praised the work as "one of the most poignant and desolating pieces of realism".
+The work is the first of a series of stark rural and urban scenes that use sharp lines and large shapes, played upon by unusual lighting to capture the lonely mood of his subjects.
+Although critics and viewers interpret meaning and mood in these cityscapes, Hopper insisted, "I was more interested in the sunlight on the buildings and on the figures than any symbolism."
 As if to prove the point, his late painting Sun in an Empty Room (1963) is a pure study of sunlight.

 Most of Hopper's figure paintings focus on the subtle interaction of human beings with their environment—carried out with solo figures, couples, or groups.
 His primary emotional themes are solitude, loneliness, regret, boredom, and resignation.
-He expresses the emotions in various environments, including the office, in public places, in apartments, on the road, or on vacation.
+He expresses these emotions in various environments, including the office, in public places, in apartments, on the road, or on vacation.
 As if he were creating stills for a movie or tableaux in a play, Hopper positioned his characters as if they were captured just before or just after the climax of a scene.

 Hopper's solitary figures are mostly women—dressed, semi-clad, and nude—often reading or looking out a window, or in the workplace.
-In the early 1920s, Hopper painted his first such images Girl at Sewing Machine (1921), New York Interior (another woman sewing) (1921), and Moonlight Interior (a nude getting into bed) (1923).
-Automat (1927) and Hotel Room (1931), however, are more representative of his mature style, emphasizing the solitude more overtly.
+In the early 1920s, Hopper painted his first such images: Girl at Sewing Machine (1921), New York Interior (another woman sewing) (1921), and Moonlight Interior (a nude getting into bed) (1923).
+Automat (1927) and Hotel Room (1931), however, are more representative of his mature style, emphasizing solitude more overtly.

-As Hopper scholar, Gail Levin, wrote of Hotel Room:
+As Hopper scholar Gail Levin wrote of Hotel Room:

-The spare vertical and diagonal bands of color and sharp electric shadows create a concise and intense drama in the night...Combining poignant subject matter with such a powerful formal arrangement, Hopper's composition is pure enough to approach an almost abstract sensibility, yet layered with a poetic meaning for the observer.